PetroglyphCode/petroglyph-UI/README.md

 A super-sweet starter UI kit for Petroglyph Creative websites, including our own.

 ## Installation
-`npm install` does pretty much everything.
+`npm install  --save-dev` does pretty much everything.
 There may be some dependencies that you must install separately.

 ## Use